The Steve Jobs School Of Making A Great App

 What made Steve Jobs so successful in building elegantly designed OS and gadgets that we use today?
-How can you use his principles into developing an app?
+How can you use his principles in iPhone app development?

 #1: Have a clear vision.